nanodesigns/nanosupport/readme.md

 ## Introduction
 Create a fully featured Support Center within your WordPress environment without any third party system dependency, for completely FREE of cost.
 It has built-in Knowledgebase too. **No** 3rd party support ticketing system required, **no** external site/API dependency, **simply** create your own fully featured Support Center within your WordPress environment, and take your support into the next level.

 The plugin is to provide support to your users - the users those are taking product or services from you.
-So the plugin provides a managable communication privately in between you and your that specific user only.
+So the plugin provides a manageable communication privately in between you and your that specific user only.
 Visit the 'Installation' tab for more details on how to use the plugin.

 [:white_check_mark: Read the List of its nice **Features**](https://github.com/nanodesigns/nanosupport/wiki/Introduction-&-Features)<br>
 [:computer: See the **Screenshots**](https://github.com/nanodesigns/nanosupport/wiki/Screenshots)